moneerrifai/emma-rifai/content/pages/honors.md

 *   2018: Rev. Louis Penningroth Scholarship, the University of Iowa

 *   2017: Alice Marguerite Blough Award, the University of Iowa

+*   2016, 2018: Graduate Student Senate Travel Grant, The University of Iowa

 <!---->